marcelaf7/TaskManager/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/marcelaf7/NoFileYet) for details on our code of conduct, and the process for submitting pull requests to us.
+Feel free to fork and make pull requests for anything.
+Contributing instructions will be posted soon.

 ## Authors